Yashpal Arya

 Yashpal Arya is a 7-time MLA from Uttar Pradesh (twice) and Uttarakhand (five times) combined.
 He is a former Minister of Transportation, Social Welfare, Minority and Students' Welfare in the Government of Uttarakhand under Bharatiya Janata Party's rule.
+He is currently the 7th Leader of the opposition in the Uttarakhand Legislative Assembly.
 Currently, he is an Indian National Congress leader and member of the Uttarakhand Legislative Assembly.
 He is a former Speaker of the Uttarakhand Legislative Assembly under Indian National Congress' rule.
 He was elected from Mukteshwar constituency in the 2007 Uttarakhand state assembly elections.
-He is current and 18th LOP in lower house of Uttarakhand Legislatute.

 He was the President of the Congress Party's Uttarakhand Pradesh Congress Committee (Uttarakhand PCC) from 2007 through 2014.
 He was elected from Bajpur Assembly constituency in 2012 and was being thought to be one of the frontrunners for the chief ministerial candidature until the Congress high command chose Vijay Bahuguna, son of former Uttar Pradesh CM late Hemvati Nandan Bahuguna, for the post.

 On 16 January 2017, Arya joined the Bharatiya Janata Party where he served as the Cabinet Minister of Transportation, Social Welfare, Minority and Students' Welfare, Government of Uttarakhand from 18 March 2017 to 11 October 2021 in the Trivendra Singh Rawat's, Tirath Singh Rawat's and Pushkar Singh Dhami's first cabinet.

 On 11 October 2021, Arya along with his son Sanjiv Arya (MLA, Nainital) returned to Congress.
 In the 2022 Uttarakhand Assembly Elections, he won the Bajpur seat again but this time as an INC candidate, after which he was appointed the Leader of Opposition in the Uttarakhand Legislative Assembly.